LocasaleLab/Automated-MFA-2023/README.md

 [//]: # (For convenience, an out-of-the-box Docker image is provided to run this code.
 This docker image is tested on `docker-ce` in Ubuntu with Docker version `19.03.1`. &#40;See Usages part for details.&#41;)

 ## Model

 Models utilized in this software are in `scripts/model` folder.

-The folder `base_model` contains the base model and its derivatives utilized in algorithm development, sensitivity analysis and experimental data analysis for cultured cells.
+The basic model (`base_model`) contains the base model utilized in algorithm development, analysis to data availability and experimental data analysis for cultured cells.

-Another folder `invivo_infusion_model` contains the model for analysis of infusion data from patients, which is slightly different from base model in several reactions.
+The basic model with GLC and CIT buffers (`base_model_with_glc_tca_buffer`) contains the model for analysis of in vivo infusion data from patients, which is slightly different from base model in several reactions.

 ## Data

 All <sup>13</sup>C-isotope labeling data are in `scripts/data` folder.

 Infusion data from patients with renal, brain and lung cancer are from [Faubert *et al*, 2017](https://doi.org/10.1016/j.cell.2017.09.019) and [Courtney *et al*, 2018](https://doi.org/10.1016/j.cmet.2018.07.020) (`renal_carcinoma/data.xlsx` and `lung_tumor/data.xlsx`) .

 Labeling data from cultured cell line HCT-116 are from [Reid *et al*, 2018](https://doi.org/10.1038/s41467-018-07868-6) (`colon_cancer_cell_line/data.xlsx`).

 Data from other colon cancer cell lines are produced in this study (`colon_cancer_cell_line/data.xlsx`).

 These raw data are loaded and converted to standard form for MFA.

 ## Algorithm and Solver

 Algorithm and solver utilized in this study are located in the `scripts/src/core` folder.

 The `model` and `data` folder include some class definition and corresponding processing functions.
 Specifically, EMU algorithm is encoded in `model/emu_analyzer_functions.py`.

 Most optimizations are based on `slsqp_solver` and `slsqp_numba_solver`.
 As their names indicate, the `slsqp_numba_solver` is implemented based on `numba` package for faster execution (roughly 50% time reduction).
 However, the numba version has the memory leak problem in parallelized executions in Linux system.
 If running for long time (longer than 50 hours), the normal version is recommended.

 <!---